opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 It is possible to use a special macro ``#PARAM()`` to refer to the value of another configuration parameter.
-This reference is evaluated during access of the parameter value (by ``settings.getValue()`` call), so it can refer to parameters created during VSPERF runtime, e.g. NICS dictionary.
+This reference is evaluated during access of the parameter value (by ``settings.getValue()`` call), so it can refer to parameters created during ViNePerf runtime, e.g. NICS dictionary.
 It can be used to reflect DUT HW details in the testcase definition.

 Example: